GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Forces and models for small bodies

 \subsection{Poynting-Robertson drag}

-When a body is so small that its orbital momentum becomes comparable to the total momentum caused by solar photons (typically below the cm to mm range) it encounters, it becomes subject to Poynting-Robertson drag, for which many different derivations are known, e.g. \cite{Robertson1937,Burns1979,Burns2004}.
+When a body is so small that its orbital momentum becomes comparable to the total momentum caused by solar photons (typically below the centimeter to millimeter range) it encounters, it becomes subject to Poynting-Robertson drag, for which many different derivations are known, e.g. \cite{Robertson1937,Burns1979,Burns2004}.

 Following \cite{Burns1979}, the change in the semi-major axis $a$ and the eccentricity $e$ due to this force can be written as

 and

 with